bcbi/PredictMD.jl/CONTRIBUTING.md

 Try 'git flow <subcommand> help' for details.
 ```
 If you do, then you are good to go.
-If you instead receive the message git: 'flow' is not a git command, download and install git-flow:
+If you instead receive the message ```git: 'flow' is not a git command```, download and install git-flow:

 - Windows: [https://github.com/nvie/gitflow/wiki/Windows](https://github.com/nvie/gitflow/wiki/Windows)
 - macOS: [https://github.com/nvie/gitflow/wiki/Mac-OS-X](https://github.com/nvie/gitflow/wiki/Mac-OS-X)